Van Skilling Award

 INDEPENDENT WORK IN ECONOMICS AND BUSINESS

-The Department of Economics and Business is pleased to announce the Fall 2015 competition for the Skilling Awards for Independent Work in Economics and Business.
+The Department of Economics and Business is pleased to announce the annual competition for the Skilling Award for Independent Work in Economics and Business.
 These awards have been made possible by a generous gift from Van Skilling ‘55 to support independent work by Economics, International Political Economy, and Mathematical Economics majors.
 The application process for the Van Skilling Award is open on a rolling basis throughout the academic year.

-PURPOSE: The purpose of the Skilling Fund is to encourage and support independent work in the disciplines of economics and business by students who have already declared one of the above majors.
-Skilling Grants will be awarded for projects by both individuals and small groups.
+PURPOSE: The purpose of the Skilling Award is to encourage and support independent work in the disciplines of economics and business by students who have already declared one of the above majors.
+Skilling Awards will be awarded for projects by both individuals and small groups.
 Students are encouraged to consider group projects in which they can learn and motivate each other.
-The primary goal of the Fund is to support research-based projects, with a strong preference for projects that specifically support thesis or independent study work.
+The primary goal of the Award is to support research-based projects, with a strong preference for projects that specifically support thesis or independent study work.

-AWARDS: Awards will be made in the amount of $500.
-In the case of group projects, all eligible members of the group (i.e. those who have declared one of the above majors) will each receive an award of $500.
+AWARDS: Awards will be made in the amount of $500 (less taxes).
+In the case of group projects, all eligible members of the group (i.e. those who have declared one of the above majors) will each receive an award of $500 (less taxes).
 While applicants are not required to provide a detailed budget, the proposal should clearly state how the award will be used to enable and enhance the proposed research beyond what would have been possible without the award.

 COMPETITION: Proposals must be submitted to the program coordinator in the Economics & Business Office, via email on a rolling basis through the first Friday of Block 8 with the subject of the email reading “Van Skilling Award Proposal.”
-Students will be notified of the committee's decision by Friday, November 6, 2015.
-The committee will make awards on the basis of the merits of the proposal, the contribution of the proposal to the student's (s') education and indication of the individual or group's ability to complete an independent project.
+Students will be notified of the department decision within one week of acceptance of the proposal.
+The department will make awards on the basis of the merits of the proposal, the contribution of the proposal to the applicant’s education and indication of the individual’s or group's ability to complete an independent project.
 Funding is available for several projects to receive awards.

-ACADEMIC CREDIT: Students may receive academic credit for this work with the consent of their departmental sponsor.
+ACADEMIC CREDIT: Students may receive academic credit for this work with the consent of their departmental sponsor (see APPLICATION section).
 Academic credit will not be awarded automatically and the departmental sponsor is entitled to impose additional requirements for those students seeking course credit.

-APPLICATION: To apply for a Skilling grant you must submit a proposal to the Department.
+APPLICATION: To apply for a Skilling Award students must submit a proposal to the Economics & Business Department.
 Each proposal must include at least the following sections: